Yogin Sullaphen: Career

-Sullaphen has also composed for and performed internationally with world-renowned South African choreographers Kieron Jina and, more recently, with multi-award-winning Gregory Maqoma.
-Sullaphen formed part of the musical cast that composed and performed the music for Maqoma’s work, "Genesis - The Beginning and End of Time", which premiered at the 2025 Weimar Arts Festival in Germany.
+Sullaphen has also composed for and performed internationally with world-renowned South African choreographer Kieron Jina and, more recently, with multi-award-winning choreographer Gregory Maqoma.
+Sullaphen formed part of the musical cast that composed and performed the music for Maqoma’s work, "Genesis - The Beginning and End of Time", which premiered at the 2025 Weimar Arts Festival in Germany, before it was staged in Cape Town and Johannesburg, South Africa, in early 2026.

-In another collaboration, Sullaphen worked with Modise Sekgothe, winner of the 2025 Standard Bank Young Artist Award for Poetry, to create a stage production titled “Gabo Legwala”, that was performed in South Africa at the 2025 National Arts Festival in Makhanda and at the Market Theatre in Johannesburg.
+In another collaboration, Sullaphen worked with Modise Sekgothe, winner of the 2025 Standard Bank Young Artist Award for Poetry, to create a stage production titled “Gabo Legwala”, that was performed at the 2025 National Arts Festival in Makhanda, South Africa, followed by performances at the Market Theatre in Johannesburg.

+In 2026, Sullaphen joined forces with multi-award-winning performance artist Albert Ibokwe Khoza to create a work titled “Dear Museum!
+The Truth of the Matter: It Seems Everything Was Better When We Were Not Telling the Truth”.
+This work, which questioned Western ethnological museum practices and explored the presentation of cultural artefacts in museum collections, was performed at the Humboldt Forum in Berlin, as well as the 2026 National Arts Festival in Makhanda.

 In 2019, Sullaphen, along with vocalist and performing artist Anelisa "Annalyzer" Stuurman, founded the live-looping band uKhoiKhoi.
 This duo blends indigenous and electronic music to honour their ancestors and address societal injustices. uKhoiKhoi released a self-titled 3-track EP in 2020 and their second EP "Nongqawuse" was released in 2022.
 In addition to the international tours with Robyn Orlin's productions, uKhoiKhoi has performed at Sauti za Busara, an African music festival held annually in Zanzibar, Tanzania; the 2025 Ruhrtriennale, a music and arts festival in Germany; as well as at music festivals and events across South Africa, such as Mieliepop and Fête de la Musique.